Lost-Cosmonauts/.github/README.md

 # WARNING

-This repository is entirely visible to the public (pople outside of the organization), please do not edit this repo.
+This repository is entirely visible to the public (people outside of the organization), please do not edit this repo.